 The church is easily accessible from JR Yamaguchi Station.

-Just over one kilometer from Yamaguchi Station, St. Francis Xavier Memorial Church is a 20-minute walk or five-minute taxi ride away.
+Just over one kilometer from Yamaguchi Station, Yamaguchi Xavier Memorial Church is a 20-minute walk or five-minute taxi ride away.

 Honoring St. Francis Xavier

-Francis Xavier (1506–1552), a Roman Catholic missionary and Jesuit priest who was the first Christian missionary to reach Japan in 1549, spent a year in Yamaguchi.
+Francis Xavier (1506–1552), a Roman Catholic missionary and Jesuit priest who was the first Christian missionary to reach Japan in 1549, spent four or five months in Yamaguchi.
 This church, built in 1952 on the 400th anniversary of Xavier's death and then rebuilt in 1998 after a fire, is dedicated to his memory.

 Kakure Kirishitan and Yamaguchi